hillelMerran/data-science/Logistic_regression/README.md

-# Logical regression project - prediction of heart disease presence
+# Logistic regression project - prediction of heart disease presence

 This directory contains a project using logical regression model in order to predict heart disease presence in a patient, based on physical caracteristics (age, gender, cholesterol...).
 It is based on a dataset found [here](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).